-I am Ettore Fantin and I am passionate about startups and growth marketing.
-I have been very interested by tech and the internet my entire life.
-I created my first HTML website in 2004 at the age of 10 and that interest continues 16 years later.
+I am Ettore Fantin and I am passionate about startups and growth hacking.
+I am a digital native and have been fascinated by the internet my whole life.
+I made my first HTML website in 2004 at the age of 10 and that interest continues 18 years later.

-In high school, I began to create YouTube videos which really began to gain some traction.
+I created a lot of YouTube videos in high school which gained substantial amounts of views.
 I was one of the first content creators to be accepted into the partner program, which meant I was able to monetize my several million views.
 Through this experience, I learned valuable skills regarding video production as well as digital marketing.

 In 2012 I went off to college at Case Western Reserve University.
-I studied finance during my undergrad and I also earned a master's degree in financial big data.
-Throughout my college career, I built several side projects and companies with my friends.
-They studied computer science, so I was able to learn some programming skills from them.
+I studied finance in undergrad and I also earned a master's degree in financial big data.
+I built several side projects and companies with my friends while in college.
+They studied computer science and I was able to learn some programming skills from them.
 We attended many hackathons together and even won prizes.

-While in school, my friends and I acquired a lot of software development contract work with local entrepreneurs.
-We built MVPs which we then turned into a companies or used to raise venture funding.
-Word got around that my friends and I could develop small projects quickly and affordably, so we got a lot of interest from local entrepreneurs.
-Our final project ended up turning into a full sized company which grew to over 20 employees before I graduated.
-Once I graduated, I joined the company full time briefly until it was acquired by our biggest competitor.
+Aside from hackathons, my friends and I did a lot of software development contract work with local entrepreneurs.
+We built MVPs that were used to raise venture funding.
+Word got around that my team could develop small projects quickly and affordably, so we got a lot of requests for new projects.
+Our final project became a company that grew to over 20 employees before graduation.
+Once I graduated, I joined the company full-time until it was acquired by our biggest competitor in 2017.

-We started just working on side projects in our basement apartment.
-The same apartment where we hosted balloon parties and blanket fort parties.
-It was awesome to see our work grow from a gross basement apartment where all of us lived to a real office in an actual office building.
+We worked on our side projects together while living in a five-bedroom basement apartment.
+The same apartment where we hosted balloon and blanket-fort parties.
+It was awesome to see our project's progress from a gross basement to a real office in an actual office building.
 I still kind of miss working off of fold-out tables and furniture we found in the trash.

 This got us in some pretty cool situations.
-We were finalists in the Tibetan Refugee Innovation Challenge where we presented our business plan to the Dalai Lama.
+Most notably, we were finalists in the Tibetan Refugee Innovation Challenge where we presented our business plan to the Dalai Lama.
 We were also finalists in the casting for "America's Greatest Makers" Season 2 on TBS.
-Hackathons often finish with a pitch of your product, and I was always the one to present it at the end, and we won some prizes there too.

 That's me in the background of the Dalai Lama giving a gift to Martin Scorsese at the Tibetan Refugee Innovation Challenge awards ceremony.
 Definitely one of the most surreal moments of my life.

 In the fall semester of 2018 I began to teach guest lectures at Case Western Reserve University's Think[box] facility.
+I had a blast.
 My lectures covered several aspects of digital marketing such as social media, paid advertising, ecommerce, graphic design, and branding.

 I gave these lectures twice per month and prepared an hour lesson plan on the topic.
 These lectures were available to the public, so I had a variety of people attending.
 At the beginning of every lecture, I like to go around and learn about why the people attending decided to come so I can tailor my presentation to help them the most.
 I've taught a variety of people ranging from a retiree who wants to sell their hobby crafts all the way to a dentist who owns a private practice and wants to learn how to attract clients.